DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-bounded-context.md

 1. Introduction to Bounded Context

-    The term bounded context refers to the circumstances in which certain words of the ubiquitous language have certain meaning.
+    The term **bounded context** refers to the circumstances in which certain words of the ubiquitous language have certain meaning.
 Each context uses a particular dialect of the ubiquitous language, and each one is optimized to solve a specific problem.

 2. The relationship between Bounded Contexts and CAP Theorem

     Bounded contexts also offer benefits over enterprise data models in terms of the CAP theorem.
 An enterprise data model represents one tightly interconnected cluster of nodes in the distributed system where consistency is prioritized over availability.
 Any party that needs a consistent view of any part of the enterprise needs to make a connection to this one cluster.
 The more consumers that connect to it, the less available it becomes.
 The only way to combat this trend is to reduce the likehood of a network partition by spending more money on expensive hardware and network management.

     An enterprise model forces us to scale up rather than scaling out, but a bounded context represents a smaller cluster of nodes.
 It's decoupled from the other contexts.
 Because it has its own model, it's not reliant upon its connection to those other contexts.
 It can make decisions based only on the information that it has on hand.
 A bounded context could be written to favor availability over consistency.
 If the system of record is down, then the downstream system is unaffected.
 It already has a cache of the data that it needs organized and optimized for the problems that it is designed to solve.
 This isn't automatic.
-We have to conscientiously choose to build this kind of capability using CQRS, Event Sourcing, or any the other patterns and techniques that we're going to look at, but this is a choice that we don't easily have if we use an enterprise data model.
+We have to conscientiously choose to build this kind of capability using CQRS, Event Sourcing, or any the other patterns and techniques, but this is a choice that we don't easily have if we use an enterprise data model.

 3. Some examples about Bounded Contexts